 How did Thompson Career College’s timeline play out?

 Thompson Career College (TCC) in London, Ontario needed to automate their entire prospective student inquiry pipeline.
-They were receiving 300+ monthly inquiries across their programs, but responses took 1-2 business days because admissions staff were manually triaging, emailing, and scheduling calls.
+They were handling 300+ monthly inquiries, but responses took 1-2 business days because admissions staff were manually triaging, emailing, and scheduling calls.

-According to a Harvard Business Review study (Oldroyd, 2011; updated by Drift in 2023), responding to a lead within 5 minutes makes you 100x more likely to connect than waiting 30 minutes.
+A Harvard Business Review study (Oldroyd, 2011; updated by Drift in 2023) found responding within 5 minutes makes you 100x more likely to connect than waiting 30 minutes.
 TCC was waiting 24-48 hours.
 In a competitive market with institutions like Fanshawe College and Western University nearby, that delay was directly costing enrollment.

 Their timeline (Tier 2, multi-step):

-• Week 4: Parallel testing with real inquiries.
+- Week 4: Parallel testing with real inquiries.
 Refined response templates.
-Trained admissions staff on the new workflow.
+Trained admissions staff.

 How did AcquireX Properties handle a full overhaul?

-AcquireX Properties is a 3-person real estate investment team.
-They were managing 15 active deals manually using spreadsheets, email, and phone calls.
+AcquireX Properties is a 3-person real estate investment team managing 15 active deals manually using spreadsheets, email, and phone calls.
 Deal analysis alone took hours per property because they were pulling data from multiple sources and running calculations by hand.

 Their timeline (Tier 3, full overhaul):

-• Weeks 1-2: Full process audit.
-Mapped deal sourcing, analysis, due diligence, and portfolio tracking workflows.
+- Weeks 1-2: Full process audit.
+Mapped deal sourcing, analysis, due diligence, and portfolio tracking.
 Identified 6 connected processes that needed automation.

-• Weeks 3-4: Built deal sourcing and analysis automations.
+- Weeks 3-4: Built deal sourcing and analysis workflows.
 Connected property databases, financial modeling tools, and their CRM.
-According to McKinsey’s 2024 Global Survey on AI and Automation, 60% of occupations have 30%+ automatable tasks.
-For AcquireX, that figure was closer to 70% of their deal pipeline.
+McKinsey’s 2024 Global Survey on AI and Automation found 60% of occupations have 30%+ automatable tasks.
+For AcquireX, the number was closer to 70% of their deal pipeline.

-• Weeks 5-6: Built due diligence and portfolio tracking systems.
+- Weeks 5-6: Built due diligence and portfolio tracking.
 Integrated document management, reporting dashboards, and alert systems.

 Total time: 6 weeks.
-Result: portfolio capacity tripled (from 15 deals to 45+), deal analysis became 80% faster, and the 3-person team operated with the capacity of a much larger firm.
+Result: portfolio capacity tripled (from 15 to 45+ deals), deal analysis ran 80% faster, and the 3-person team operated with the capacity of a firm three times its size.

 How can I speed up my automation project?

-1. Document before you call anyone.
+- Document before you call anyone.
 Screen-record the process.
 Write the steps.
-According to Process Street’s 2024 data, this alone cuts project time by 30-40%.
+Process Street’s 2024 data shows this alone cuts project time by 30-40%.

-3. Assign a decision-maker.
-One person who can approve templates, logic changes, and go-live within 24 hours.
+- Assign a decision-maker.
+One person with authority to approve templates, logic changes, and go-live within 24 hours.

-4. Start with one process, not five.
-According to UiPath’s 2024 Automation Index, organizations that start at Level 1 (single process) achieve 4x higher adoption than those that try to automate everything simultaneously.
+- Start with one process, not five.
+UiPath’s 2024 Automation Index found organizations that start at Level 1 (single process) achieve 4x higher adoption than those that try to automate everything at once.

-5. Don’t skip parallel testing.
+- Protect parallel testing time.
 Running the automation alongside the manual process for one week catches issues that save you three weeks of fixing later.

 What’s the fastest way to get an accurate timeline for my project?

 Every project is different, but the variables are predictable.
-Your timeline depends on your tier (simple, multi-step, or overhaul), your process clarity, your tool stack, your data quality, and your approval speed.
+Your timeline depends on your tier, your process clarity, your tool stack, your data quality, and your approval speed.
 Not sure if your business is ready?
-Our checklist of 7 signs your business is ready to automate will help you assess before committing to a timeline.
+Our checklist of 7 signs your business is ready to automate helps you assess before committing to a timeline.

-We offer a free automation audit that assesses all five factors and gives you a realistic, week-by-week project plan.
+We offer a free automation audit that scores all five factors and gives you a realistic, week-by-week project plan.
 No guessing.
 No “it depends” without specifics.
-If you’re evaluating agencies, our guide on how to choose an AI automation agency covers what to ask about timelines and deliverables.
-According to Celonis’s 2024 data, the median project hits value at 6 weeks.
+If you’re evaluating agencies, our guide on how to choose an AI automation agency covers exactly what to ask about timelines and deliverables.
+Celonis’s 2024 data puts the median project at 6 weeks.
 We’ll tell you whether yours will be faster or slower, and exactly why.

 Book your free automation audit and get an honest timeline for your project.